kateebeckerr/biodiversity_index_phoenix/README.md

 ## Visualizations

-After examaining geospatial data, a map using the Matplotlib library in Python was created to visualize the area in Maricopa County with BII>=0.75 in 2017 that was lost by 2020.
+After examaining geospatial data, a map, using the Matplotlib library in Pytho, was created to visualize the area in Maricopa County with BII>=0.75 in 2017 that was lost by 2020.
 The areas with a neon yellow hue are those with BII>=0.75 in 2017 that were lost by 2020.
 This map is located in the images/directory.

 ## Highlights

-- Data wrangling and exploration with pandas
+- Data wrangling and exploration with geopandas
 - Geospatial data wrangling
 - Microsoft Planetary Computer Access and Application
   - Catalog search and selection for io-biodiversity collection
 - Creating a visualization using Matplotlib
-- Data wrangling for spatial datasets
+- Data wrangling for spatial datasets using rioxarray
 - Metadata and raster access and exploration for STAC items

 ## Data

 Microsoft.
-(Year).
-Microsoft Planetary Computer. https://planetarycomputer.microsoft.com/
+(2022, January 1).
+Biodiversity Collection on the Microsoft Planetary Computer.
+Microsoft Planetary Computer. https://www.microsoft.com/planetary-computer/biodiversity-collection

 U.S. Census Bureau.
 (2022).
 TIGER/Line Shapefiles: 2022 County Subdivisions.
 U.S. Census Bureau. https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2022&layergroup=County+Subdivisions